dssg/match.edu/README.md

 R CMD BATCH viz/bargraph-plots.r
 ```

-The above commands will simulate the data, construct the response, learn the model, evaluate errors, and produce visualization representing the errors in the `viz` directory.
+These scripts will simulate the data, construct the response, learn the model, evaluate errors, and produce visualization representing the errors in the `viz` directory.

-The repository is organized into three directories: `simulate`, `model`, `viz`, containing code responsible for generating simulation data, building models, creating visualizations respectively.

-The repository also contains a directory `feature` which contains a sample of the code for feature construction.
-The code there cannot be ran however and plays no role in the simulation.